 RivCo Parks administers the Santa Ana River Mitigation Bank.
 The bank allows for project proponents or developers who have mitigation needs to purchase credits in lieu of implementing mitigation themselves.
 The sale of SAWPA owned credits goes toward the removal and treatment of Arundo and other heavy water using invasive plants in the Santa Ana River Watershed per SAWPA Commission Resolution 427.

 Do you have a project or development that is within the Santa Ana River Watershed and near a waterway?
 Then the Santa Ana River Mitigation Bank may be a perfect mitigation credit source for you.

 These mitigation credits are available through SAWPA and the Riverside County Regional Park and Open-Space District.
-The price per acre is $45,398, with a minimum purchase of ¼ acre.
+The minimum purchase is ¼ acre.
 Acreage credit is available on a first-come-first-served basis.

 To initiate the purchase of mitigation credits, please submit an email to Ian Achimore at firstname.lastname@example.org and the Riverside County Parks Finance Office at Parks-Finance@rivcoparks.org .
 A memo will be prepared for you upon receipt of the email.